Karen-Najafzadeh/Unity-Internship-Learning-Documentation/Content/Tools and Integrations/Steam/UploadToSteam/README.md

 ## Summary

-A **Depot** is a named group of files (game executables, assets, DLC, etc.) identified by a Depot ID citeturn1search2.
-A **Build** is a snapshot of one or more depots at a specific point in time, representing exactly what users will download citeturn1search0.
-A **Branch** (or Beta) is a named track (e.g. “default”, “beta”) that you can assign builds to, controlling which build version users on each branch receive citeturn1search3.
-A **Package** is an SKU or license that bundles together applications and their depots for sale or key activation citeturn1search1.
-Under the hood, **SteamPipe** (the content‑delivery system) and **SteamCMD** (the CLI tool) orchestrate uploading depots and builds, assigning them to branches, and bundling them into packages citeturn2search1turn2search2.
+A **Depot** is a named group of files (game executables, assets, DLC, etc.) identified by a Depot ID .
+A **Build** is a snapshot of one or more depots at a specific point in time, representing exactly what users will download .
+A **Branch** (or Beta) is a named track (e.g. “default”, “beta”) that you can assign builds to, controlling which build version users on each branch receive .
+A **Package** is an SKU or license that bundles together applications and their depots for sale or key activation .
+Under the hood, **SteamPipe** (the content‑delivery system) and **SteamCMD** (the CLI tool) orchestrate uploading depots and builds, assigning them to branches, and bundling them into packages.

 ---

 ## Depots

 - **Definition:**
   A depot is a logical grouping of files that Steam delivers as a single unit.
-Each depot has a unique Depot ID and can represent your base game, DLC, language‑specific assets, or other add‑ons citeturn1search2.
+Each depot has a unique Depot ID and can represent your base game, DLC, language‑specific assets, or other add‑ons .
 - **Mounting Rules:**
   Steam’s client “mounts” owned depots by priority: later‑listed depots override earlier ones.
-You can restrict depots to specific OSes or languages in the Steamworks UI citeturn1search2.
+You can restrict depots to specific OSes or languages in the Steamworks UI .
 - **Use Case:**
   Split your game into multiple depots (e.g., Windows vs. macOS builds, high‑res textures, DLC), so players only download what they own and need.